-During this gap year programme you will do your part for future citizens of the world and experience the fast developing country of Tanzania in a unique way… by reverting back to nature.
+During this Conservation volunteer programme you will do your part for future citizens of the world and experience the fast developing country of Tanzania in a unique way… by reverting back to nature.

 There is not much rain forest area in Tanzania due to its weather conditions and landscape, with the result forestry departments do their best to protect what little they have.